 j.
 Materials: The material used should not pit or rust easily.
 It should be sturdy and maintain its shape.
 It should not be magnetic to avoid any unintended reactions in the operating room.

 k.
-Aesthetics, Appearance, and Finish: Device should be aesthetically pleasing, sleek and free of rough edges that could damage tissue unintentionally during the procedure.
+Aesthetics, Appearance, and Finish: Aesthetically pleasing.
+Appearance isn't really an issue, it should be free of rough edges and sleek for safety.

 2. Production Characteristics